manuelbl/SwissQRBill.NET/Core/docs/README.md

 The Swiss QR bill library:

-- generates QR bills as PDF and SVG files (see [Codecrete.SwissQRBill.Generator](https://www.nuget.org/packages/Codecrete.SwissQRBill.Generator/) for PNG)
+- generates QR bills as PDF and SVG files (see home page for PNG and EMF)
 - generates payment slips (105mm by 210mm), A4 sheets or QR codes
-- multilingual: German, French, Italian, English
+- multilingual: German, French, Italian, English, Romansh
 - validates the invoice data and provides detailed validation information
 - adds or retrieves structured bill information (according to Swico S1)
 - parses the invoice data embedded in the QR code
 - is easy to use (see example below)
 - is small and fast
-- is free – even for commecial use (MIT License)
+- is free – even for commercial use (MIT License)
 - is built for .NET Standard 2.0, i.e. it runs with .NET Core 2.0 or higher, .NET Framework 4.6.1 or higher, Mono 5.4 or higher, Universal Windows Platform 10.0.16299 or higher, Xamarin etc.
 - this **core library** is light-weight and has a single dependency: Net.Codecrete.QrCodeGenerator
-- [enhanced version](https://www.nuget.org/packages/Codecrete.SwissQRBill.Generator/) uses SkiaSharp for PNG file generation
+- see [home page](https://github.com/manuelbl/SwissQRBill.NET) for more examples and other library versions including PNG and EMF generation

 ## Getting started